top of page

 In fact, the superior strength-building abilities of the kettlebell have long been recognised.
 In 1913 a Russian strongman and leading strength development theorist wrote: “Not a single sport develops our muscular strength and bodies as well as kettlebell training,” (The Russian Kettlebell Challenge).

-The erroneous assumption that kettlebells can’t build muscle stems from the way in which they are typically used.
-Traditionally, the girevik – or kettlebell lifter – will perform hundreds, even thousands, of repetitions over the course of a single kettlebell circuit.
+The incorrect assumption that kettlebells can’t build muscle stems from the way in which they are typically used.
+In traditional Girevoy Sports Competitions, the girevik – or kettlebell lifter – will perform hundreds, even thousands, of repetitions over the course of a single kettlebell circuit.

 After a vigorous warm-up, the girevik will set a 10-minute countdown timer and aim to complete as many reps as possible.
 He or she might AMRAP three or more different exercises in a single workout.

 The reason why kettlebells are used in this way is because Girevoy Sports competitions are organised around three events: snatch, jerk and long cycle.
-The kettlebell competitors must execute as many reps of these exercises as possible in 10-minutes.
+Kettlebell competitors must execute as many reps of these exercises as possible in 10-minutes.
 The lifter who amasses the highest number of reps in the allotted time wins.
+This explains why kettlebell sport training is so physically demanding.

 Granted, while lifting kettlebells in this way will improve muscular endurance, it won’t build bigger muscles.
 But, if classic kettlebell training is blended with more conventional methodologies – sets, reps, rest, repeat – they can build both bigger and stronger muscles.